mastercomfig/mastercomfig/docs/os/windows.md

 ## Driver latency optimization

 Badly programmed kernel-mode device drivers might cause latency issues, which lead to problems such as frequent stuttering.
-The user must sniff out exactly which drivers are causing latency.
+The user must find out exactly which drivers are causing latency.

 [Enabling Message Signaled Interrupts (PCIe MSI)](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/) for all drivers is a great way to lower DPC latency caused by drivers (ring0).
 If you have an NVIDIA card, you can use [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/) to enable this, with the added benefit of fully customizing your driver install.